stefansiegl/docker-introscope/README.md

 ## Persisting data
 The image is configured persist some important folders, so that changes are persisted when you stop the container and start it again. (check the volume definitions in the dockerfile)
-If you like you can also map local folders, but I dont like this approach as this hinders portability.
+If you like you can also map local folders, but I dont like this approach as this hinders portability. (just have a look inside the Dockerfile and bind the folders that you need)

 ## Locking at the logs
 As I said I do not like to map the logfiles to my host. docker is great at providing access to them already.
 What I usually do is to connect to the container with either